SANBI-SA/studyGroup/_posts/2018-06-28-S24ListsExercisesP4B.md

 ---
-title: Session 24: Lists exercises from Python for Biologists
+title: "Session 24: Lists exercises from Python for Biologists"
 text: We will be working together on the exercises from Chapter 4 in the Python for Biologists book
 location: SANBI "Alan Cormack" Board Room, 5th floor, Life Sciences Building, UWC
 link: https://github.com/SANBI-SA/studyGroup/issues/30